Add To Favorites

 Become a body ruler!
 Measure ears, arms, legs, or feet to gain a familiarity with metric lengths.
 Chart your findings in a colorful sketch.

-Measure!
-Measure at least three body parts such as your ear height, finger length, or foot width.
-With Crayola® Erasable Colored Pencils, record your findings in millimeters (and inches if you are just learning the metric system) on a chart.
+Invite students to measure at least three body parts such as an ear height, finger length, or foot width.
+With Crayola® Erasable Colored Pencils, students record their findings in millimeters (and inches if you are just learning the metric system) on a chart.
+If time permits, measure additional body parts such a forearm, the length from one's knee to the floor, etc. Record these mesurements on charts.

-Add color!
-On large paper, outline your body.
-Measure colorful paper body parts in the sizes you measured.
-Cut them out with Crayola Scissors.
-Label the length of each piece.
+On a large piece of \craft paper, students work in teams of two to outline their bodies.
+Cut out paper body parts lengths such ss arms and legs with Crayola Scissors.
+Students label the length of each piece.
 With a Crayola Glue Stick, attach them in place on your outline.
 Decorate a colorful border with Crayola Markers.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.